NeSSI: Generation II Connectivity using NeSSI-bus and the SAM

 The first prototype of a multi node/miniature Generation II system was demonstrated by Siemens Process Analytics in 2006.
 Siemens has adapted an existing bus system called I2C to operate in an intrinsically safe mode.
 This work was undertaken once it was determined that existing intrinsically safe capable digital communication systems such as Foundation Fieldbus and Profibus could not meet the requirements of reduced physical size as well as the lower cost and power draw defined by the NeSSI-bus.
 Whether or not this bus will go into wide commercial production is unknown at this time.

-A nonprofit organization, CAN in Automation (CiA) released in 2007 a Draft Standard Proposal (DSP-103), that specifies the physical layer of an intrinsically safe bus.
+A nonprofit organization, CAN in Automation (CiA) released a 2007 Draft Standard Proposal (DSP-103), that specifies the physical layer of an intrinsically safe bus.
 [CAN = Controller Area Network] The specification has been developed by members of the CiA organization among them ABB, Pepperl+Fuchs, Texas Instruments, and Siemens.
 By using a lower voltage (9.5 V) for its power supply, this bus can provide more current (up to 1,000 mA) to power multiple devices in a hazardous environment.
 This group has standardized upon the 5-pin M8 pico connector for providing both power and signal to the devices.
 A commercial implementation of a process analytical system using this bus has yet to be demonstrated.

 An interim development called Generation 1.5 uses both conventional 4-20 mA analogue sensors and discrete signals to actuate valves.
 A Programmable Logic Controller (PLC) is used as the Sensor Actuator Manager (SAM).